SystemsApproach/sdn/stratum.rst

    `gRPC
    <https://book.systemsapproach.org/ee/rpc.html#grpc>`__.
-   Computer Networks: A Systems Approach, November 2019.
+   *Computer Networks: A Systems Approach*, 2020.

    `Protocol Buffers
    <https://book.systemsapproach.org/e2e/presentation.html#protobufs>`__.
-   Computer Networks: A Systems Approach, November 2019.
+   *Computer Networks: A Systems Approach*, 2020.

 The important take-away is that by using protobufs and gRPC, Stratum need not be concerned with the long list of formatting, reliability,